-\end{cor} \begin{ntn} In later sections the more suggestive function symbols \id, $\exp$, $\log$ will preferably be used instead of $\iota,\varepsilon,\lambda$, respectively.
-When no misunderstanding is likely to arise we shall occasionally replace $\exp\circ f$ by $e^f$ and as well switch from $f\circ g$ to the customary notation $f(g)$, mainly in the case $g$ is a constant or the identity function. \end{ntn}
+\begin{ntn} In an extended function algebra, we prefer to write $\idty$ (or $x$) instead of $\id$.
+If no misunderstanding is likely, we will occasionally replace $\exp\circ f$ with $e^f$ and also switch from $f\circ g$ to the usual notation $f(g)$, mainly when $ g $ is a constant or the identity function. \end{ntn}